ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - correlationDuration				(Defines the duration of correlation between two entities as a percent of the total data generation period.
 Default generation period is one year.)
     - correlationEntityLifespan			(Defines the life span of each entity that participates in a correlation as a percent of the total data generation period.)
     - minLat							(Defines minimum latitude, a geo-spatial property used to configure the geo-spatial search area of queries.)
     - maxLat							(Defines maximum latitude, a geo-spatial property.)
     - minLong							(Defines minimum longtitude, ,a geo-spatial property.)
     - maxLong							(Defines maximum longtitude, a geo-spatial property.)
   	- mileStoneQueryPosition (Defines the position in terms of percents at which a milestone query is executed (related to Online and Replication Benchmark feature))

       Sample definitions.properties file can be found in the distribution jar file.

+  * Conifgure the driver to :
+  	 - Generate Data - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks
+     - Load Generated Data - *Generate Data*, enable phase : loadCreativeWorks (generated data can also be loaded manually from folder 'creativeWorksPath/' if database doesn't support automatic loading)
+     - Generate Query Substitution Parameters - *Generate Data* and *Load Generated Data*, enable phase : generateQuerySubstitutionParameters
+     - Validate Query Results - to be executed on an empty database, enable phases : loadOntologies, loadDatasets
+     - Run The Benchmark - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phases : warmUp, runBenchmark
+     - Run Online Replication and Backup Benchmark - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phase : runBenchmarkOnlineReplicationAndBackup.
+Also make a full backup prior to running the benchmark for later restore point and implement all scripts in folder 'data/enterprise/scripts/' specific to each database.
+     - Check Conformance to OWL2-RL Rule-Set - to be executed on an empty database with OWL2-RL rule-set, enable phase : loadOntologies.
+No data generation or loading is required.

   * Example benchmark run command :